-Inadvertent release - Any instance of an incarcerated person being mistakenly released.
+Inadvertent release - Any instance of an inmate being mistakenly released.

-Over-detention - Any instance of an incarcerated person being mistakenly detained beyond their scheduled release date.
+Over-detention - Any instance of an inmate being mistakenly detained beyond his/her scheduled release date.

 It is the policy of this office to reasonably ensure that over-detention and inadvertent releases do not occur.